-You may have noticed a bit of buzz recently about a new survey that (so the buzz is saying) shows that atheists know more about Christianity than Christians do.
+You may have noticed a bit of buzz recently about a new survey that (so the buzz is saying) shows that atheists know more about Christianity than Evangelicals do.
 I’ve seen self professed atheists make this claim online before, and now their bias confirmation tendencies have kicked into overdrive with the release of a recent Pew Forum study.

 Let’s do some checking (sorry infidels.org, it’s what some of us do).

 First, here’s the way the study is being reported.

 The Atlantic Wire introduced the public to the study with the provocative question, “Do Atheists Know More About Christianity Than Christians?”

 Truthdig’s popular “Ear to the Ground” blog entry on the subject opened with a similar claim:

 Well, this is awkward.
 The Pew Forum on Religion and Public Life undertook a study in which nonbelievers correctly answered more religious knowledge questions than the devout.
 Mormons and Jews also scored well and, like atheists, know more about Christianity than Christians.